NCBC Gulfport Galley Named Among Top in Navy

-Secretary of the Navy Carlos Del Toro announced the Colmer Dining Facility at Naval Construction Battalion Center Gulfport as the winner of the Captain Edward F. Ney Memorial Award for the East Coast General Mess Category for fiscal year 2024, March 8.
-(Courtesy Photo)
+GULFPORT, Miss. – Secretary of the Navy Carlos Del Toro announced the Colmer Dining Facility at Naval Construction Battalion Center Gulfport as the winner of the Captain Edward F. Ney Memorial Award for the East Coast General Mess Category for fiscal year 2024, March 15.

+The Captain Edward F. Ney Memorial Awards Program was established in 1958.
+The award was designed to improve food service operations and recognize excellence in food service throughout the U.S. Navy.

+“These annual awards encourage excellence in Navy food service programs with the objective of improving the quality of life for our Navy personnel,” said Del Toro.
+“I commend commands for their hard work and commitment to excellence.”

 |Date Taken: